COMPONENT PRICES

 What is moving the price right now?

-The secondary effect from the PCB market remains: processed copper foils sit around 35 percent higher and pull foil capacity out of the cable market.
+The secondary effect from the PCB market remains: foil makers keep prioritising HVLP grades for AI applications and pull capacity out of the cable market (NCAB).

 Component prices in your inbox